Laura Kuenssberg: BBC political editor

+On Wednesday, 11 December 2019, while reporting on the 2019 United Kingdom general election, Kuenssberg was accused of breaking electoral law by stating that postal ballots painted a "grim" picture for Labour.
+The reporter told viewers that day that while parties were not supposed to look at voting papers when they were verified – but not counted – at opening sessions, they did "get a hint" of how they were doing and it was not looking good for Labour.
+The accusation made was that the Representation of the People Act 1983 had been broken, as it lays out that "no person shall, in the case of an election to which this section applies, publish before the poll is closed [...] any statement relating to the way in which voters have voted at the election where that statement is (or might reasonably be taken to be) based on information given by voters after they have voted, or b) any forecast as to the result of the election which is (or might reasonably be taken to be) based on information so given."
+The BBC, though, denied that Kuenssberg had violated the law.
+Ultimately Kuenssberg was in fact cleared of all wrongdoing.

 On 17 December 2019, she presented a second documentary film, The Brexit Storm Continues: Laura Kuenssberg's Inside Story, which covered Boris Johnson's arrival at 10 Downing Street through to the 2019 general election.

 On 20 December 2021, Kuenssberg announced that she would be stepping down as political editor, effective in the spring of 2022, to take "a senior presenting and reporting role" at the BBC.
 The Guardian reported that she was in talks to become a presenter on the Today programme on BBC Radio 4.
 It was suggested that Jon Sopel could take over the role of political editor in her place, leaving his role as the BBC's North America editor, but in February 2022 he left the BBC to join LBC.
 In the event Chris Mason was announced to be the next BBC political editor.

-In March 2022 it was announced that Kuenssberg would be replacing Andrew Marr, in a full-time role, as the host of BBC One's flagship Sunday morning politics show, starting in September 2022.
+In March 2022, it was announced that Kuenssberg would be replacing Andrew Marr, in a full-time role, as the host of BBC One's flagship Sunday morning politics show, Sunday with Laura Kuenssberg, starting in September 2022.